 Gluten Sensitivity vs. Celiac Disease

 The main difference between the two conditions is that gluten sensitivity does not cause the intestinal damage that characterizes celiac disease.
-Patients with gluten sensitivity present a prevalence of extraintestinal instead of gastrointestinal symptoms, including behavioral changes, skin rash, bone or joint pain, muscle cramps, leg numbness, weight loss, and fatigue—typical gastrointestinal symptoms, instead, include abdominal bloating and gas.
+Patients with gluten sensitivity present a prevalence of extraintestinal instead of gastrointestinal symptoms, including behavioral changes, bone or joint pain, muscle cramps, leg numbness, weight loss, and fatigue.
+Typical gastrointestinal symptoms, instead, include abdominal bloating and gas.

 Is Gluten Sensitivity the Same as Gluten Intolerance?

-As we are talking about the differences among diseases connected to gluten, it is important to mention that gluten sensitivity is sometimes mistakenly called gluten intolerance.
-In 2012, top celiac disease researchers met in Oslo, Norway, to establish a standard way of speaking about gluten-related disorders.
-They determined that gluten sensitivity, NOT gluten intolerance, is the proper way to refer to the condition.
+As we are talking about the differences among diseases connected to gluten, it is important to mention that gluten sensitivity is sometimes referred to as gluten intolerance; however, this moniker has fallen out of fashion.
+Since 2012 and at the discretion of top gluten-disorder researchers, gluten sensitivity, not gluten intolerance, is the proper way to refer to the condition.